Why Having A Work BFF May Be The Best Thing For Your Career

 Like The Bold Type, we were a group of women (and a few men) in our early 20s working in the trenches of a dying medium whose relationships extended beyond our proverbial cubicle walls.
 The weekdays (and sometimes weekends) of whispered venting, knowing glances, and advice-giving made our entry-level jobs more bearable and definitely more fun.
 We were allies, confidants and partners in ambition.
 It felt like success.

 “Many of us are spending more time with our work families than our home families,” says Dr. Joti Samra, a Vancouver-based psychologist and the founder of My Workplace Health, a national online resource for job mental health and safety.
-Samra says studies show that Canadians who have friends at work are 27% more likely to report that they feel that their job is important and that they are the happiest when they are socializing at work.
+Samra says studies show that people who have friends at work are 27% more likely to report that they feel that their job is important and that they are the happiest when they are socialising at work.
 “We can go through tremendous adversity, stress, trauma [at work] but if we have strong social supports, we can not only survive but thrive,” she says.

 We can go through tremendous adversity, stress, trauma [at work], but if we have strong social supports, we can not only survive but thrive.